maalvarezl/MLAI/README.md

 ## Jupyter Notebooks

-To open the Jupyter Notebook, type on your terminal
+To open a Jupyter Notebook, type on your terminal

 `jupyter notebook Lab 1 - Probability and Introduction to Jupyter Notebooks.ipynb`